borntofrappe/fullstack-d3/README.md

 tooltip.style('opacity', 1);
 ```

 Most importantly, the function updates the position of the tooltip so that it resides above the selected rectangle.
-The solution is not simple, so that it might help to explain the logic in details:
+The solution is not simple, and that it might help to explain the logic in steps:

 - `x` refers to the center of the selected rectangle, accessing the coordinates of the range described by `d.x0` and `d.y0`